Annapurna Base Camp Trek, Itinerary, Cost in 2024/25 Overview

 Mount Annapurna is the tenth-highest mountain in the world.
 An amalgam view of the mountain peaks, landscapes, tropical and alpine vegetation, rare floras, faunas, and nature makes trekking to Annapurna Base Camp unique in all aspects.

-A wide range of natural landscapes, steep, rugged, and beautiful mountains are just some of the highlights that trekking to the Annapurna Base Camp has to offer.
+A wide range of natural landscapes, and steep, rugged, and beautiful mountains are just some of the highlights that trekking to the Annapurna Base Camp has to offer.
 Annapurna Base Camp Trek 14 days is an ideal way to enjoy the Himalayas and the hospitality of Nepalese people.

 Relative to other hiking trails, the route here is also well-developed and you can observe different cultures and customs.